Mark Donskoy: Biography

 Mark Donskoy was born in Odessa in a Jewish family.
 During the Civil War, he served in the Red Army (1921-1923), and was held captive by the White Russians for ten months.
-Freed and discharged from military service, he studied psychology and psychiatry at the Crimean Medical School.
-In 1925 he graduated from the legal department of the Faculty of Social Sciences of the Crimean M.V.
+After he was freed, he was discharged from military service.

+He studied psychology and psychiatry at the Crimean Medical School.
+In 1925, he graduated from the legal department of the Faculty of Social Sciences of the Crimean M.V.
 Frunze University in Simferopol.
-He then worked in investigative bodies, in the Supreme Court of the Ukrainian SSR, and in the bar association.
-He released a collection of short stories about his life called “Prisoners” (1925).
+He worked in investigative bodies, in the Supreme Court of the Ukrainian SSR, and the bar association.
+He published a collection of short stories drawn from his life called Prisoners (1925).

 Donskoy began his career in film in 1926.
-He worked in the script department, then as an assistant director in Moscow, later as an editing assistant in Leningrad.
-In 1935 he became the first Soviet dubbing director; he dubbed the American film “The Invisible Man”.
-In addition to subsequently directing numerous films, he also worked from time to time as a studio administrator: in 1938-1941, and in 1945-1955 he was the administrative director of Soyuzdetfilm's film studio in Moscow; in 1942-1945 and in 1955-1957 he was director of the Kiev film studio; after 1957, he was director and art director of the Maxim Gorky film studio where he mentored Ousmane Sembène.
+He worked in the script department, but soon advanced as an assistant director in Moscow.
+Later, he worked in Leningrad as an editing assistant.
+In 1935, he became the first Soviet dubbing director; he dubbed the American film The Invisible Man.

+Following this, he directed numerous films.
+He also worked from time to time as a studio administrator: in 1938–1941, and in 1945-1955 he was the administrative director of Soyuzdetfilm's film studio in Moscow; in 1942-1945 and in 1955-1957 he was director of the Kiev film studio; after 1957, he was director and art director of the Maxim Gorky film studio where he mentored Ousmane Sembène.